ashu1069/3D-Gaussian-Splatting-for-Novel-View-Synthesis/README.md

-# 3D Gaussian Splatting: An Educational Implementation
+# 3D Gaussian Splatting: From Scratch Implementation

-A clean, educational implementation of 3D Gaussian Splatting from scratch, designed for learning and understanding the algorithm.
-This project provides a complete, well-documented rendering pipeline for novel view synthesis using 3D Gaussians as a scene representation.
+A complete implementation of 3D Gaussian Splatting from scratch in PyTorch.
+This project provides a full rendering pipeline for novel view synthesis using 3D Gaussians as a scene representation, including training, inference, and rendering capabilities.

-**Note**: This is an educational implementation written in pure PyTorch.
-For production use with 100+ FPS performance, consider using libraries with CUDA kernels like [gsplat](https://github.com/nerfstudio-project/gsplat) or the [official 3DGS implementation](https://github.com/graphdeco-inria/gaussian-splatting).
+**Current Status**: Pure PyTorch implementation achieving ~0.2-1 FPS. **Contributions welcome** for CUDA kernel optimization to reach 100+ FPS performance!

 ## Overview